This post may contain affiliate links. Please read our disclosure policy.

 Are Sweet Potatoes Free Points on Weight Watchers?

-How Many Calories and WW Points in these Spicy Sweet Potatoes?
+How Many Calories and WW Points in Roasted Sweet Potatoes with Cinnamon and Cayenne?

-According to my calculations, each serving has 113 calories and:
+According to my calculations, each serving has just:

 Step 1: Heat the oven to 400F degrees.
 Spray a baking dish, or baking sheet (affiliate link) large enough to hold the potatoes in a single layer, with non-stick spray.